seahorn/crab/README.md

 the burden to users who are not interested in those domains, the installation of the libraries is optional.

-If you want to use the BOXES domain then add `-DUSE_LDD=ON` option.
+If you want to use the Boxes domain then add `-DUSE_LDD=ON` option.

 If you want to use the Apron library domains then add `-DUSE_APRON=ON` option.

-For instance, to include BOXES and Apron type:
+To install Crab with Boxes and Apron, type:

 	mkdir build && cd build
     cmake -DCMAKE_INSTALL_PREFIX=_DIR_ -DUSE_LDD=ON -DUSE_APRON=ON ../